GaryHostt/beginner_ERP_OIC/README.md

 - Pick your adapter, on the left of the page look at 'Add your adapter to an integration' and you can see if that adapter supports event triggers.

-## Part 5 - Configuring ERP Event integrations
+## Part 5 - ERP Event integrations

 One of OIC's best features are its Oracle SaaS adapters.
 They enable your integrations to listen for events from Fusion ERP after configuring the steps below, just once.
 After that, you can create event based integrations straight from the canvas without further configuration.
 Please follow Parts 1 & 2 to configure your ERP instance with your OIC instance.